 And this study about the Posture Pump has found:

 On the initial pre/post MRI’s and single 20-minute treatment, the following changes were noted in 34 patients:

 1 or more decreased disc bulges— 20 patients

 Disc lightening (possibly due to increased disc hydration)— 16 patients

 Decreased disc bulges with spinal cord indentation— 7 patients

 Medical equipment such as the Posture Pump and inversion tables are designed to decompress the spine.

-Both devices primarily focus on the hydration of the disk and the ability of gaping and gravity to restore the disk’s hydration.
+Both devices primarily focus on the hydration of the disk and the ability of gravity to restore the disk’s hydration.